-Lunch & Snacks
+Breakfast, Lunch & Snacks

-Palouse Prairie Charter School partners with the Moscow School District to provide hot lunches for our students this school year.
-Lunch menus will be available on our website.
-The cost for lunch will be \$3.00 for K-8th students, and \$4.75 for adults.
-Students can purchase milk for \$0.40.
+Palouse Prairie Charter School partners with the Moscow School District to provide hot lunches for our students this school year and grab and go breakfast from 8:10-8:25.
+Menus will be available on our website.
+The cost for grab and go breakfast is \$2.85 for students.
+The cost for lunch will be \$4.40 for K-8th students, and \$5.75 for adults\.
+Students can purchase milk for \$0.50.
 Lunches and milk need to be purchased ahead of time.
 Please keep a positive balance on your child's lunch account.
-You can prepay for lunches in the office, send a check payable to PPCS by mail or use online banking.
+You can prepay for lunches in the office, send a check payable to PPCS by mail or set up payments through your bank bill pay feature.